-- in accordance with the school-based mechanism, assign appropriate staff to investigate the complaint and reply to the complainant; - acknowledge receipt of the complaint, seek the complainant's consent to obtain his/her personal data and information relating to the complaint, and inform him/her of the name and post of the staff responsible for handling the case for contact purposes. - if necessary, contact the complainant and other persons involved or arrange meetings with them in order to have a better grasp of the situation or request them to provide relevant information; - handle the complaint as quickly as possible.
-In general, our school would complete the investigation within two months after receiving the complaint, and send a written reply to inform the complainant of the investigation result; - if the complainant accepts the investigation result, conclude the case officially; and
+- in accordance with the school-based mechanism, assign appropriate staff to investigate the complaint and reply to the complainant; - acknowledge receipt of the complaint, seek the complainant's consent to obtain his/her personal data and information relating to the complaint, and inform him/her of the name and post of the staff responsible for handling the case for contact purposes. - take immediate measures to preserve all records related to the complaint case, including text files, images, and/or audio recordings (if any), as evidence.
+The school must comply with the provisions of the Personal Data (Privacy) Ordinance when collecting, holding, processing, or using personal data; - if necessary, contact the complainant and other persons involved or arrange meetings with them in order to have a better grasp of the situation or request them to provide relevant information; - handle the complaint as quickly as possible.
+In general, our school would complete the investigation within two months after receiving the complaint, and send a written reply to inform the complainant of the investigation result;

-- if the complainant does not accept the investigation result or the way the school handled the complaint, and is able to provide new evidence or sufficient justification, he/she may lodge an appeal in writing against the school's decision within 14 days from the date of its reply. - (ii) Appeal stage
+- if the complainant accepts the investigation result, conclude the case officially; and - if the complainant does not accept the investigation result or the way the school handled the complaint, and is able to provide new evidence or sufficient justification, he/she may lodge an appeal in writing against the school's decision within 14 days from the date of its reply. - (ii) Appeal stage